 The Theosophical Society may be said to have begun when H.P.
 Blavatsky (HPB), under instructions from her Adept-Teachers, returned from India in 1871 to found an organization through which the West and the world in general would benefit from the Wisdom Teachings known today as Theosophy.

-- Dr Besant's Passing
+After Dr Besant's Passing

 Madame Blavatsky's first attempt to form a similar organization was made in Cairo.
 It did not succeed.
 She was then directed to meet Colonel H.S.
 Olcott who was investigating mediumistic phenomena at the Eddy Homestead in Chittenden, Vermont, USA, and publishing the results of his investigations in some newspapers.
 H.P.
 Blavatsky demonstrated that she could produce these phenomena herself, and suggested their real explanation.
 She wrote some strong and brilliant articles to newspapers and journals defending this 'true spiritualism' and exposing fraudulent mediums.
 In replying to an article on 'Rosicrucianism' she delivered what she characterized as her 'first occult shot', hinting at the sources of the great secret teachings of all times, guarded throughout the ages by the Wise Ones.